 This is not a minor tweak.
-This overhaul changes the fundamental way HIPAA treats cybersecurity for every covered entity and business associate in the country, regardless of size.
-If your practice has five staff or fifty, the same rules will apply to you.
+If finalized as proposed, it would change the fundamental way HIPAA treats cybersecurity for every covered entity and business associate in the country, regardless of size.
+If your practice has five staff or fifty, the same rules would apply to you.
+That is exactly why it is worth understanding now — not because it is law yet, but because most of the preparation is worth doing regardless of what the final rule ultimately says.

 Most of what has been written about this so far is aimed at hospital CISOs and IT security vendors.
 This article is not.
 This article is for the practice owner, the office manager, the person who wears the compliance hat on top of twelve other hats.
 Here is what is changing, what it means for your day-to-day operations, and exactly what you should start doing right now.